push-protocol/push-chain-migration/README.md

 - Fair and transparent distribution mechanism
 - Fund recovery safety mechanism

-## Important Constants
+## Important Constants and Params

 - `VESTING_PERIOD`: 90 days
 - `INSTANT_RATIO`: 75 (interpreted as 7.5x)
 - `VESTING_RATIO`: 75 (interpreted as 7.5x)

 **Release Model:**
-- **Instant Release**: 50% of the locked amount is immediately available
+- **Instant Release**:
+a.
+As users provide proof of their fund-lock, 50% of the locked amount is immediately released.
+b.
+Once released, we record the timestamp of instant release.
+c.
+Only after 90 days of this timestamp, users can unlock their vested release.

-- **Vested Release**: Additional 50% of the locked amount is available after a 90-day vesting period
+- **Vested Release**:
-- Total migration ratio: 1:15 (locked:received)
+a.
+Vested release is the release that takes place 90 days after instant release.
+b.
+Merkle proof is still required but the 90 days check is additionally imposed.

 **Main Functions:**
 - `releaseInstant(address _recipient, uint _amount, uint _epoch, bytes32[] calldata _merkleProof)`: Claims instant portion